 Hungry?
 Sure you are!

 But for breakfast, hit up Guru donuts.
 They’re the Boise equivalent of VooDoo, but like, so much better.
 Be prepared for a line, so get there early.
 And family friendly, and portions that could feed a family (literally), you need to hit up Big City Coffee.
 Everything is mondo here.
 You will swear you are done eating, that you can’t take another bite, but you do anyway, because it’s so dang good!
 The scones are the size of salad plates, the breakfast scrambles could fill a mixing bowl.
 Embrace it.
 And wear comfy clothing.

 The best places to eat in Boise are right down town.
 My favorites are Bittercreek Alehouse.
 It’s where we always end up for food and drinks.
 It’s my go-to, and the place I was introduced to Schramsberg.
 Many a tipsy night happened at Bittercreek with the ‘Berg in hand.
 Then there is Fork who’s bloody mary bar can’t be beat.
 Juniper on 8th is just dang delightful with serious local vibes.
 I was there and had the most epic sturgeon of ever on local lentils.
 I’m swooning just thinking about it.

 Boise holds a special place in my heart, having spent lots of weekends in college, and after there visiting one of my closest friends.
-It’s one of my heart-homes and I hope that if you visit you will soak in the charm and fall in love with it as I have.
+It’s one of my heart-homes and I hope that if you visit you will use this list of best ways to spend 48 hours in Boise, soak in the charm and fall in love with it as I have.